EWANZO101/Bryan-Snailycad-Integration-extra/README.md

 ## Installation

-u can find our readme here https://snailycad-integration.swiftpeakhosting.co.uk/
+u can find our readme to install here https://snailycad-integration.swiftpeakhosting.co.uk/